 The Navy complied with the mitigation and monitoring required under the previous authorizations for this project.
 Acoustic and marine mammal monitoring was implemented as required, with marine mammal monitoring occurring before, during, and after each pile driving event.
-During the course of Year 2 activities, the Navy did not exceed the take levels authorized under the IHA.
-However, the Navy did record four observations of California sea lions within the defined 190-dB shutdown zone.
-Previous acoustic and marine mammal monitoring results were detailed in our Federal Register notice of proposed authorization (80 FR 53115; September 2, 2015) and are not repeated here.
+During the course of Year 3 activities, the Navy did not exceed the take levels authorized under the IHA.
+Previous acoustic and marine mammal monitoring results were detailed in our Federal Register notice of proposed authorization (81 FR 52637; August 9, 2016) and are not repeated here.